cytopia/sweany/README.md

 	     - you can then access it in all controller (page, block, layout) via $this->core->language
 		 - Sweany will also automatically self-validate the correctness and availability of all xml files on the fly
 	 + t()-function (database approach):
-	   - simply put all text to be translated inside the t()-function (in english language)
+	   - simply put all text to be translated inside the t()-function
 	   - you can then add translations for all text via the backend
-	   - if no translation is found, the original english text will be outputted
+	   - if no translation is found, the original text will be outputted
+       - the up-coming cache functionality will make this work without database fetching

   * ECSS integration
       + you can activate ECSS (Extended CSS) via the config file and all included CSS files